agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 result, if this would be the right career.
 I will first gain some FCC and then see how I can go about it.
 So for now this is not for me.
-As a pointer I want to say that what they require is very similar to an anayst or researcher in one of the EAOs. *Should be much easier to apply for coaching in this case.*
+As a pointer I want to say that what they require is very similar to an analyst or researcher in one of the EAOs. *Should be much easier to apply for coaching in this case.*

 Some requirements are: